OlafWolkenhauer/Modelling-the-corona-pandemic/README.md

+# Files

+There are two Jupyter Notebooks available: (i) An interactive simulation of the basic SUIR model for use with Google Colab. (ii) A fully documented Jupyter Notebooks, for use in Google Colab or JupyterLab, which includes a full derivation of the model, and numerous simulation studies.
+This notebook is the basis for the manuscript linked to this work.
+The main file is named "SUIR Modelling VXY.ipynb".
+The more basic notebook with the interactive SUIR model is named SUIR Modelling Interactive.ipynb"

+We further more uploaed here several of the key figures that summarise the simulation studies.

 # SUIR Modelling

 During the SARS-CoV-2 pandemic, numerous mathematical models have been developed.
 Using these models to predict infections, for a particular region or country has been very difficult to do a lack of sufficiently rich and time accurate datasets.
 Reporting artefacts and missing data about asymptomatic spreaders, imply considerable margins of uncertainty for predictions.